stefanprodan/openfaas-gke/README.md

 gcloud components install kubectl
 ```

 Go to _Google Cloud Platform -> API Manager -> Credentials -> Create Credentials -> Service account key_ and
-chose JSON as key type.
+choose JSON as key type.
 Rename the file to `account.json` and put it in the project root.
 Add your SSH key under _Compute Engine -> Metadata -> SSH Keys_, also create a metadata entry named `sshKeys`
 with your public SSH key as value.

 ### Create a Kubernetes cluster

-Create a three nodes cluster with each node on a different zone:
+Create a three node cluster with each node in a different zone:

 ```bash
 k8s_version=$(gcloud container get-server-config --format=json | jq -r '.validNodeVersions[0]')